Wrestling With Creative Self-Doubt? Join the Party

 I have to repeatedly remind myself that’s a big, fat lie.

-Like us, professional artists of all levels, do time every day in the Land of Doubt & Insecurity.
+All professional artists, even at the highest levels, do time in the Land of Doubt & Insecurity.

 No one’s DNA rearranges itself once they sell a piece, publish a book or get a Costco-sized load of likes.

-Boundary breaking digital artist Beth Spencer is just like you and I; Some days she is calm and confident, some days she contemplates packing it in.
+Boundary-breaking digital artist Beth Spencer is just like you and me; Some days she is calm and confident, some days she contemplates packing it in.

 Spencer has the guts to admit her self-doubt in public and even to make art about it.

 “Doubt, insecurity, frustration…they’re with me all the time, Spencer said.
 “But once in a while…once in a while…I manage to make something I really love.”

 Burgeoning numbers of fans on Spencer’s site, on Deviant Art, appreciate her unique style, which she refers to as “dark whimsy.”

 One popular piece of Spencer’s, “The Arrows” is seen here.

 I asked the artist to tell us more about the figure and the plaques beneath her (labeled Doubt, Insecurity, and Frustration):

 “This piece is about the doubts that plague me when I make my art,” said Spencer. “‘Is my stuff good enough?
 Should I bother?
 Why can’t I be as good as _________?'”

-“The Arrows” depicts frustration and self-doubt, but ultimately it’s a piece about not giving up the fight.
+“The Arrows” is about not giving up the fight.

 Spencer wanted to show she’s still upright and trying again and again to create things she (and hopefully others) will like despite creative fear.

 “The figure in the piece is still standing, …er, perching, even with those arrows in her back,” said Spencer.
 Can you relate?

-But just because Spencer experiences self-doubt doesn’t mean she allows it to stop her from creating an ever-expanding, boundary breaking portfolio of work.
+But just because Spencer experiences self-doubt doesn’t mean she allows it to stop her from creating an ever-expanding portfolio of work.

-2. Spencer has a technique she has developed over time to temporarily bypass self-doubt and drive her further forward.
+Spencer has a technique she’s developed over time to temporarily bypass creative self-doubt and drive her further forward.

 Spencer makes work that pleases— herself.